hangdeng/MachineLearningToDeepLearning-Practical-Projects/README.md

 6) Justify if more features should be included.

-## Find_donors: This project evaluate three classifiers by training the models with training data and computing accuracy_score and f0.5_score for model performance on training data and testing data.
+## Find_donors: This project evaluate three classifiers (e.g. SVC, Statistical Gradient Descent classifier, essemble methods-adaboost, logistic regression, etc.) by training the models with training data and computing accuracy_score and f0.5_score for model performance on training data and testing data.
 The best model is selected based on computing time, and model performance.